 - (a) To recognize water and land areas currently zoned or utilized for industrial and marine industrial activities. - (b) To support the creation and expansion of industrial and marine industrial activities where the expansion will have a minimal impact on properties designated for residential purposes. - (c) To support industries that will not have a deleterious impact on sensitive habitat areas or the natural environment due to air, water or land pollution. - (d) To encourage and protect the continued presence of the fishing community. - (e) To encourage higher value manufacturing and the establishment of new industrial businesses. - (f) To recognize existing opportunities for light industry in appropriate areas, provided that impact on adjacent and nearby properties is minimized. - (g) To recognize existing opportunities for small scale industrial activity in all areas as home-based business, as defined in the zoning bylaw. - (h) To consider temporary use permits for industrial activity located within a different designation that is temporary in nature, likely due to a construction project, such as a mobile plant during highway construction or works project.
+Any industrial activity within the ALR shall be conducted in accordance with the Agricultural Land Commission Act, Regulations, and Orders of the Agricultural Land Commission.

-- (a) Map 1 designates land for industrial uses.
+(a) Map 1 designates land for industrial uses.
 Industrial uses shall be permitted except where they will have a deleterious impact on sensitive habitat areas or the natural environment due to air, water or ground pollution.
-Land use requirements in the industrial areas for a variety of uses shall be as follows: - i.
+Land use requirements in the industrial areas for a variety of uses shall be as follows:

+i.
 Light Industrial: